-Comprehensive reform of the healthcare system requires that the victims of medical malpractice receive full and fair compensation for their injuries caused by medical malpractice.
-In California, the $250,000 cap on non-economic damages, together with the limitation on attorney fees, keep large numbers of those injured by medical malpractice from even gaining access to the courts because the litigation is unaffordable.
+As of 2008, health care legislation is presently being considered both in California, on a statewide basis, and in the United States, on a federal basis.
+In California, the $250,000 cap on non-economic damages, together with the limitation on attorney fees, keep large numbers of those injured by medical malpractice from gaining access to the courts because the litigation is unaffordable.
 Simply stated, based on present day difficulties as described in this article, medical malpractice litigation in California is truly the hardest case.

 Update in Support of Proposition 46

 I wrote this article in 2008.
 I have made some edits to the article to make it clearer; however, my purpose in revisiting the article is not to make these revisions.
 On November, 4, 2014, less than one month from now, California voters will decide if it is acceptable to increase the limit on medical malpractice verdicts to allow for inflation.
 The $250,000 limit on general damages for past and future physical pain, mental suffering, loss of enjoyment of life, disfigurement, physical impairment, inconvenience, grief, anxiety, humiliation and emotional distress, is not only unfair from the standpoint of the damage done by medical malpractice, it is also unfair in applying the $250,000 limitation of the 39-year-old 1975 law, known as the Medical Injury Compensation Reform Act, or MICRA, to medical malpractice taking place today.